Up to CHF 99

 Telemedicine in Switzerland is subject to strict legal requirements.
 The FMH (Association of Swiss Physicians) adapted its professional code in June 2023 and has since enabled telemedicine consultations in medical practices, provided the required medical diligence is ensured and the duty of information and documentation is fulfilled [3].
 This change acknowledges the reality that telemedicine consultations are increasingly offered in regular medical practices.

-According to the Federal Act on Medical Professions (MedBG), online consultations may only be conducted by doctors with valid professional practice permits.
+According to the Federal Act on Medical Professions (MedBG), online consultations may only be conducted by doctors with a valid professional practice permit.
 Medical professional duties must be fulfilled to the same extent as with conventional on-site treatment.
-Medical treatment must correspond to the medical standard valid at the time of treatment [3].
+Medical treatment must correspond to the current medical standard.
+[3]

-Prescription issuance via telemedicine is legal in Switzerland and is increasingly established.
-The prerequisite is that the doctor makes a sound medical assessment and that treatment is medically indicated.
+Issuing prescriptions via telemedicine is legal in Switzerland.
+The prerequisite is that the doctor makes a sound medical assessment and that treatment is medically appropriate.
 For prescription medications like finasteride or dutasteride, the doctor carefully checks whether contraindications exist and whether treatment is suitable for you.

 Data protection plays a central role.
-In telemedicine consultations, data protection provisions of the Federal Act on Data Protection (DSG) must be mandatorily observed [3].
-All platforms must ensure that your personal and medical data are treated confidentially and stored and transmitted encrypted according to current state of technology.
-Additionally, you have the right to access, correction, or deletion of your data at any time.
+In telemedicine consultations, the data protection provisions of the Federal Act on Data Protection must be observed.
+[3] All platforms must ensure that your personal and medical data are treated confidentially.
+Data are stored and transmitted with encryption according to the current state of the art.
+You also have the right to access, correct or delete your data at any time.

 Which Treatments Are Available Via Telemedicine